 Also of interest is that Wells has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.04% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Wells telecommute to their jobs.
+Overall, about 18.02% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Wells is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.